quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

 echo "The value of 'quarkus.azure.cosmos.endpoint' is: ${QUARKUS_AZURE_COSMOS_ENDPOINT}"
 ```

-The value of environment variable `QUARKUS_AZURE_COSMOS_ENDPOINT` will be fed into config
+The value of environment variable `QUARKUS_AZURE_COSMOS_ENDPOINT` will be read by Quarkus as the value of config
 property `quarkus.azure.cosmos.endpoint` of `azure-cosmos` extension in order to set up the
 connection to the Azure Cosmos DB.

-Assign the `Cosmos DB Built-in Data Contributor` role to the signed-in user, so that the sample application can do data plane CRUD operations.
+Assign the `Cosmos DB Built-in Data Contributor` role to the signed-in user as a Microsoft Entra identity, so that the sample application can do data plane CRUD operations.

 ```
 az ad signed-in-user show --query id -o tsv \